chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 considered part of their nature, such as types used for synchronization (like ``atomic``) and arrays.

-Default argument passing for tuples generally matches the default argument passing strategy that would be applied if each tuple element was passed as a separate argument.
+Default argument passing for tuples applies the default argument passing strategy to each tuple component as if it was passed as a separate argument.
 See :ref:`Tuple_Argument_Intents`.

 The :ref:`Abstract_Intents_Table` that follows defines the default